 - Whether the vendor provides updates for the firewalls as vulnerabilities are uncovered and patched

 Anyone who is looking for a firewall has to think about these factors.
-In addition, it is a good idea to ask the vendor if they specialize in this area or if they simply offer firewalls as an add-on service.
+Also, it is a good idea to ask the vendor if they specialize in this area or if they offer firewalls as an add-on service.
 Vendors that specialize in this area often provide better tools when it comes to network firewalls.
-There are a number of other features that everyone has to consider when they are looking for firewalls.
+There are several other features that everyone has to consider when they are looking for firewalls.

 The Ability to use a Deep Packet Inspection

-It is also important to locate firewalls that handle something called intrusion prevention.
+It is also essential to locate firewalls that handle something called intrusion prevention.
 This is a tool that monitors the network for any signs of malicious activity.
 When it comes to intrusion prevention, any attempts at intrusion are tracked and forwarded to the security team.
-This team is able to look at the history of attempts and figure out if there is a larger issue going on.
-These libraries of malicious patterns are used to generate patterns that can be sent back to the OEM.
-This allows updates to be generated that can prevent these issues in the future.
+This team can look at the history of attempts and figure out if there is a larger issue going on.
+These libraries of negative patterns are used to generate patterns that can be sent back to the OEM.
+This allows updates to be developed that can prevent these issues in the future.

 The Ability to Make a Sandbox

 Finally, the firewalls should be able to generate something called a sandbox.
 A sandbox is a safe area where people can experiment with certain apps.
-Sometimes, these apps can be malicious and people might not know it.
+Sometimes, these apps can be malicious, and people might not know it.
 IF the app is contained in a sandbox, then the damage it can do is limited.
-The sandbox is able to quarantine the threat and eliminate it, if required.
-It is important to look for this feature with any firewall.
+The sandbox can quarantine the threat and eliminate it if required.
+It is essential to look for this feature with any firewall.